 The Service is immensely proud of the fact that it has led the way with a national award-winning Firefighter Apprenticeship Scheme, which was launched in 2017.

-The Service welcomed its seventh cohort of Apprentices beginning their journey onto the scheme in 2023.
+The Service welcomed its sixth cohort of Apprentices beginning their journey onto the scheme in May 2022 and the seventh cohort planned for 2023.

 The scheme itself was named as The Best Apprenticeship Scheme in the UK at the Training Journal Awards.
-In 2020 the Scheme also won the Accenture Award for Recruitment Excellence of the Year at the National Apprenticeship Awards, an outstanding achievement.
-In 2022 the Service was named in the Department for Education's top 100 apprenticeship employers, and in 2023 we were ranked 26th.
+In 2020 the Scheme also won the Accenture Award for Recruitment Excellence of the Year at the National Apprenticeship Awards, an outstanding achievement, and in 2022 the Service was named in the top 100 apprenticeship employers.